 Parents use their Military OneSource account to set up their free access to the child care service.
 They log in to their existing account or create an account to get a unique subscription code and establish their child care service account.

-The Department of Defense is dedicated to helping meet the diverse and growing child care needs of military families.
+The Defense Department is dedicated to helping meet the diverse and growing child care needs of military families.
 For more information about available resources, visit the Military OneSource Child Care Programs page.

-School-age care programs provide care to children in kindergarten through sixth grade.
-Care is offered before and after school, and during non-school days and summer vacations.
-School-age care programs may be located in Department of Defense youth centers, child development centers or in other suitable facilities.
-All programs are certified by the Department of Defense and accredited by a national accrediting body, such as the Council on Accreditation.
+School-age care programs provide care to children in kindergarten through seventh grade.
+Care is offered before and after school, and during non-school days (e.g. spring break and teacher work days) and summer vacations.
+School-age care programs may be located in Defense Department youth centers, school age care facilities, child development centers or in other suitable facilities.
+All programs are certified by the DOD and accredited by a national accrediting body, such as the Council on Accreditation.